 A factor which can make it difficult to tap into the pleasantness of Judaism is when one struggles with a mental health condition, such as depression, anxiety or OCD.
 At times, this can make being observant seem very challenging.
 If this is your situation, talk to a rabbi to help you tease apart what are religious issues and what are mental health issues which need to be addressed separately with professional help.

 Diagnostic questions: Do I have a rabbi I can ask religious questions to?
 If not, who are some possibilities?
 Do I have a psychological issue that may be impacting my commitment to Judaism?
 If yes, how can I address it?

 Our relationships exert a powerful influence over our religiosity.
-As best you can, stay away from those who bring you down spiritually.
+As best you can, stay away from those which bring you down spiritually.
 Surround yourself with positive influences and good role models.
 A great way of doing this is to go to a weekly or daily shiur (lecture), where you spend time with people who share your values.

 Diagnostic questions: Which sins do I frequently stumble in?
 What safeguards can I implement to keep me far away from them?
 How is my environment affecting me?
 Where can I find people who would be a good influence on me?